AdobeDocs/experience-manager-forms-cloud-service.en/help/ms-dynamics-odata-configuration.md

 On opening the form data model for the first time, it connects to the configured [!DNL Microsoft Dynamics] service and fetches entities from your [!DNL Microsoft Dynamics] instance.
 The "contact" and "lead" entities from [!DNL Microsoft Dynamics] are already added in the form data model.

-To review the form data model, go to **[!UICONTROL Forms > Data Integrations]**.
+To review the form data model, go to **[!UICONTROL form data model egrations]**.
 Select **[!DNL Microsoft Dynamics] FDM** and click **[!UICONTROL Edit]** to open the form data model in edit mode.
 Alternatively, you can open the form data model directly from the following URL:

 `https://'[server]:[port]'/aem/fdm/editor.html/content/dam/formsanddocuments-fdm/ms-dynamics-fdm`
+ form data model
 ![default-fdm-1](assets/default-fdm-1.png)-->

-After configuring MS Dynamics OData Cloud Service (OData Service) cloud service, you can use the service while creating form data models.
+After configuring MS Dynamics OData Cloud Ser form data model ce) cloud service, you can use the service while creating form data models.
 For more information, see [Create form data model](create-form-data-models.md).

-Next, you can create an Adaptive Form based on the form data model and use it in various Adaptive Form use cases, such as:
+Next, you can create an Adaptive Form based o form data model odel and use it in various Adaptive Form use cases, such as:

 * Prefill Adaptive Form by querying information from [!DNL Microsoft Dynamics] entities and services
 * Invoke [!DNL Microsoft Dynamics] server operations defined in a form data model using Adaptive Form rules